kitty-catt/bc-full/README.md

     cd bc-full
     bash scripts/setup.sh

-NOTES:
-- when the script is run, then it will install the database and it will retry loading the database until it succeeds.
-Just have patience.
+When the script is run, then it will install and load the databases.
+Wait until the retry succeeds.

+Next, the generic pipeline is created

 # Build

+Build the container images via the

+    bash scripts/build.sh

 # Deploy